theislab/cellrank/docs/about/cite.rst

 Citing CellRank
 ===============
-If you find CellRank useful for your research, please consider citing our work as follows: If you are using CellRank's _VelocityKernel_ with classical RNA velocity, cite :cite:`lange:22` as:
+If you find CellRank useful for your research, please consider citing our work as follows: If you are using CellRank's :class:`~cellrank.kernels.VelocityKernel` with classical RNA velocity, cite :cite:`lange:22` as:

 .. code-block:: bibtex